Professional Course

 Day Three

-Selected Topics in Quantitative Analysis – Part I
+Selected Topics in Quantitative Analysis

 • Tail risk management

-• The normal distribution assumption
+• Understanding the normal distribution assumption

-• Non-normal distributions: Cornish-Fisher, NIG, Normal Mixtures
+• Non-normal distributions: Cornish-Fisher, NIG, normal mixtures

-• Risk Budgeting with Modified VaR/CVaR
+• Tail risk contributions, risk budgeting with Modified VaR/CVaR

 • Modelling fat portfolio tails with elliptical distributions